Review: Tiny Ninja Theater

 Weinstein works with lights, magnets, plain cardboard boxes, and a small table which serves as stage.
 He dumps the toys onto the table and begins his act.
 Some of the toys are glued onto a baseball cap which he swings around and leans into the other Ninjas in the cast.

 The work is great fun and a must-see.
 Only 20 tickets are sold and they do sell out quickly due to the popularity of the piece.
+For some added fun, try the website "www.tinyninjatheater.com/fun" and become a playwright in your own right.

 The play will be repeated at noon today through June 7.